Why Does My Butternut Squash Soup Taste Bitter? Tips to Fix & Prevent

 1. Overripe or Underripe Squash

 A squash that’s not in its prime can result in a bitter taste.
-Overripe squash could have started to ferment a little, whereas unripe squash is sour which can leave bitter aftertaste.
+Overripe squash could have started to ferment a little, whereas unripe squash is sour which can leave a bitter aftertaste.

 2. Improper Preparation Methods